embroider-build/embroider/rfc.0.md

 But one of the challenging things about Ember is that our ecosystem’s build-time capabilities are more implementation-defined than spec-defined, and the implementation has accumulated capabilities organically while only rarely phasing out older patterns.
 I believe the lack of a clear, foundational, build-time public API specification is the fundamental underlying issue that efforts like the various packaging / packager RFCs have tried to work around.

-The benefits to users for this RFC are:
+The benefits to users for this RFC (and Embroider in general) are:

 - faster builds and faster NPM installs
-- “zero-config import from NPM — both static and dynamic” as a first-class feature all apps and addons can rely on.
+- “zero-config import from NPM — both static and dynamic” as a first-class feature that works for both third-party libraries and Ember addons
+- support for arbitrary code splitting
-- tree-shaking of app- and addon-provided modules, components, helpers, etc.
+- tree-shaking of unused modules, components, helpers, etc from the app and all addons
-- a more approachable build system that enables more people to contribute and better integration with other JS toolchains.
+- a layered build system with clearly documented APIs between the layers, so it's easier to experiment and contribute
+- a build system that can take advantage of current and future investments by the wider Javascript ecosystem into code bundling & optimization.

 ## Key Ideas